antoinesylvia/Texas_Heat_Raceway/README.md

 4. Drone Coverage: Cover the race with a mini drone.

 5. Implementation of formulas for phase 2, 3 and 4: Requires an additional checkpoint gate (at the end of an incline) then we'll be able to measure Gravitational Acceleration and (linear) Acceleration.
 This would open the doors to be able to calculate outputs for force, potential energy, work done, power, g-force., friction force, air resistance ,net force, deceleration and more.

+6. Docker

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.